Model Configuration Variables

 MODELS_GOOGLE_GEMINI_2_5_PRO_TOOLS_WEB_SEARCH=true

-// Example from config/model_lists/openai_models.php
+// config/model_lists/openai_models.php

 'tools' => [